THE OAKRIDGE COMMUNITY ASSOCIATION

-The Community Centre sits on 5 acres of land owned by the City of Calgary.
+The Community Centre sits on five acres of land owned by the City of Calgary.

-Reflecting on the Association’s mission of providing recreational opportunities to the community, the Centre houses an indoor arena, an outdoor rink with boards and lights, a squash court, 6 outdoor tennis courts built in 2010 and a circuit training room—Quick Fit Gym.
-The upstairs hall space also facilitates a variety of fitness-related programing.
+Reflecting on the Association’s mission of providing recreational opportunities to the community, the Centre houses an indoor arena, an outdoor rink with boards and lights, a squash court, six outdoor tennis courts built in 2010 and a circuit training room—Quick Fit Gym.
+The upstairs hall space also facilitates a variety of fitness-related programming.

 Also reflecting on the Association’s mission of providing a social setting for the community, the Centre features a commercial kitchen and hall space for meetings, events and activities.

-The Association run, Before and After School Care and Holiday Adventures and the privately owned Tools for Kids Pre-School are all housed within the Centre.
+The Association run, Before and After School Care and Holiday Adventures and the privately owned Learning Experiences Preschool are all housed within the Centre.